jlchafardet/virtualhost-creator/README.md

 by Jose Luis Chafardet Grimaldi
 jose.chafardet@icloud.com
 ***
-A simple php script to create apache virtualhosts based in symfony 3 console component.
+A simple php script to create apache virtualhosts based on symfony 3 console component.

 ```
 Please note this is not meant for production environments!